patalas/patalas.github.io/stats.md

     }});
 };
 </script>
-Suprisingly only half of the repositories are on major version 11 or 10.
-We had suspect a much higher percentage.
+Surprisingly only half of the repositories are on major version 11 or 10.
+We had suspected a much higher percentage.
 What was shocking to us was that 11% are still on Version 6 or lower.
-Version 6 was realeased in May 2018.
+Version 6 was released in May 2018.

 ## Dec/2020: Migration to ESLint
 TSLint is deprecated since 2019.
-It is highly recommend to migrate to ESLint as soon as possible.
+It is highly recommended to migrate to ESLint as soon as possible.
 We asked ourselves, how many projects already moved to ESLint and how many still stick with TSLint.
 <div style="padding: 0 5rem"><canvas id="linter"></canvas></div>
 <script>
 d3.csv('/assets/stats/linter.csv')